 Perfect Life (Vida Perfecta) is a Spanish-language HBO Max Original by Leticia Dolera originally aired on Movistar+.
-As one of several foreign language series recently, the show is available in the original Spanish or with an English dub.
+As one of several foreign language series recently added to the platform, the show is available in the original Spanish or with an English dub.
 The series follows María (Leticia Dolera), her sister Esther (Aixa Villagrán), and María’s best friend Cristina (Celia Freijeiro) as they navigate love and careers in their 30s.

 María’s fiancé sucks, and just as they’re about to sign a mortgage together, he blows up on her and leaves.
 Her sister Esther, an artist with no self-esteem, convinces her to take drugs before going to María’s best friend Cristina’s daughter’s birthday party.
 Cristina is married to a husband who gives her little and is obsessed with having a third kid that she doesn’t want.
 At the party, a high María has sex with a gardener, Gari (Enric Auquer), and gets pregnant.
 She later finds out that Gari has an intellectual disability.

 Perfect Life is an excellent representation of folks with disabilities.
 The show does the best job of simply letting Gari and the other neurodivergent people in his life be full human beings of any show I have seen.
 Every episode makes abundantly clear repeatedly that Gari’s disability does not make him any less than.
 In fact, he’ll likely be a better father than any one of the other men in the show would be.
 When people refer to him offensively, María corrects them in a way that isn’t meant to be a joke.
 When she patronizes him, Gari, or others like Xosé (Manuel Burque), are quick to clarify that Gari is entirely capable of making his own choices, expressing his own needs, and living his own life.